phantombuster/legacy-docs/nick.rst

 Waits until a DOM element, matching the provided selector, is present.
 If the method has to wait more than ``timeout`` milliseconds, ``callback`` is called with a ``"timeout"`` error.
 By default, ``condition`` is set to ``"and"``.

-It is considered good practive to always use a ``wait*()`` method after a page load and before any action on selectors.
+It is considered good practice to always use a ``wait*()`` method after a page load and before any action on selectors.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.